NOI in real estate investing

 Real estate investors frequently talk about capitalization rates (cap rates) when comparing rental properties.
 Cap rates use NOI in their calculation.

-Investors use cap rates as one way to measure return on investment (ROI) for rental properties.
+Investors use cap rates to measure return on investment (ROI) for rental properties.
 The formula looks like this:

 Capitalization Rate = NOI / Purchase Price